kevinbackhouse/exiv2-team/book/IMaEA.md

 <div id="8-3"/>
 # 8.3 Unit Test

 The unit tests are very useful for testing C++ functions with a well defined input and output.
 In Chemistry, we have elements and compounds.
 The unit tests are good for testing elements of the software.
 The unit tests are written in C++ and use the Google Test library.
-Here's a typical test progam, extracted from unitTests/test_futils.cpp
+Here's a typical test program, extracted from unitTests/test_futils.cpp

 ```cpp
 #include <exiv2/exiv2.hpp>